emilyslouie/threejsjourney/README.md

 - `normalMap` will fake the normal orientation and add details on the surface regardless of the subdivision; there is also the `metalnessMap` and `roughnessMap`

 An **environment** map is an image of what's happening in the surrounding scene and is used to add reflection or refraction to the objects, makes it similar to a mirror or shiny object.
 A good resource for environment maps are [HDRIHaven](https://hdrihaven.com) and you need to convert it to a cube map using https://matheowis.github.io/HDRI-to-CubeMap/.

+## Fonts

+In three.js we can make 3D text.
+First, we need to make a .json of the font face and then add it to the project.
+Then, we need to load it in.
+Afterwards, we can use the same functions on objects to change the materials.

+We can use `textGeometry.center()` to centre the text.

+A good resource for getting a matcap is https://github.com/nidorx/matcaps.